What are Microservices on AKS

 The primary function of a service mesh is to manage service-to-service communication, due to this service meshes give you the option to implement features like request retries, timeouts, rate limiting, and circuit-breaking.

 As mentioned above with most service mesh installations a proxy server sidecar container is added to each pod in your cluster.
 These sidecars are controlled by the service mesh control plane.
 Once all proxies are configured you have the data plane.
 This data plane allows you to enable smart routing, think latency-aware load balancing, and implement routing rules based on request properties.
-One thing to not all service meshes are the same so you may find this option is not in the service mesh you picked.
+Not all service meshes are the same so you may find this option is not in the service mesh you picked.

 By using options like timeouts and circuit breakers you can ensure your services do not get huge backlogs or deliver a bad user experience.
 I would definitely spend some time investigating this and working with the business to fit your business requirements.